geekjournal/t2j-vue/website-vuepress/src/README.md

     details: Navigate to specific Draws, Results, or Important tournament information in less clicks.
 Filter by points, starred favorites, or choose to only see major zones.
   - title: Searchable
     details: Find tournaments by city, point value, name, or date.
 Use the side menu to jump to Rankings/Records and Ratings at USTA or quickly access the Rules of Tennis for any on-court disputes.
-footer: Made with ❤️by a tennis enthusiast | FortyLove.net
+footer: Made with ❤️ by a tennis enthusiast | © FortyLove.net
 ---

 <!-- <div class="text-center text-2xl">